rlnasuti/weaviate-langchain-langchain_indexing_api/README.md

 ## What is this?

-Demonstrating how to piece together various pieces of functionality using Langchain and Weaviate
+Demonstration of how to piece together various pieces of functionality using Langchain and Weaviate

 Some things in here:
 - docker compose file used to setup an instance of Weaviate locally that will work with the langchain indexing api.